The Thurston PTO sponsors a number of fun events throughout the school year intended to strengthen our Thurston community.

 Enjoy an evening outdoors where students can participate in a variety of games and activities, face painting, bubbles, hand-made snow cones, and a delicious assortment of food from locally owned businesses.
 The Snow Cone Social is a great time for parents to connect with other families and reflect on the school year.
 All games and activities are free; snow cones and other food are available for purchase.

-The Used Book Sale The used book sale is held on the same night as the Snow Cone Social.
+The used book sale is held on the same night as the Snow Cone Social.
 It fills the entire MPR with books of all genres, for all ages.
 Books are donated by Thurston families, as well as members of the community.
 Families and community members look forward to sifting through the plethora of reasonably priced books.
 Students are traditionally given a free book coupon and have the opportunity to select a book before the sale opens to the public.

 The last day of school is an exciting time for students and parents.
 Each year on the last day school, students are greeted by cheering families outside the building after half-day dismissal.
 Families and friends are encouraged to congratulate students and take pictures with classmates and teachers.
 Details on the last day dismissal procedures are given during the last weeks of school.